 When people think of electricians working, they usually picture someone fixing wires at home or changing a broken light.
 But did you know there are different types of electricians?
 Two of the most common are commercial electricians and industrial electricians.

-If you’ve ever wondered about commercial electrician vs industrial, this guide will help.
-We’ll explain what each one does, where they work, and how to know which one you need. - wag mo na lagyan ng "commercial electrician vs industrial" para di obvious yung pag insert mo ng keywords
+If you’ve ever wondered about the difference between a commercial electrician and an industrial electrician, this guide will help.
+We’ll explain what each one does, where they work, and how to know which one you need.

 A commercial electrician works in commercial buildings like offices, schools, shops, restaurants, and hospitals.
 Their main job is to make sure businesses have safe and reliable electricity.